elixir-europe/rdmkit/pages/tool_assembly/TEMPLATE_tool_assembly.md

 title: Assembly page title
 search_exclude: true
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
-summary: <!---REPLACE THIS with a very short summary (one sentence) --->
+description: <!---REPLACE THIS with a very short summary (one sentence) --->
 page_id: <!---REPLACE THIS with a shortened page name, with small letters and spaces, or an acronym in capital and small letters--->
 related_pages:
   your_tasks: [<!---REPLACE THIS with the page ID of the your_tasks pages that you want to list here as related pages--->]